 Penn State Harrisburg is the academic and administrative home of this 33-credit intercollege Master of Professional Studies in Homeland Security (iMPS-HLS).
 Based on the all-hazards and the whole-community approach and supported by an end-user Advisory Council, this program leads to a comprehensive online homeland security degree, providing graduates the education and employable skills to succeed as continuing or emerging leaders in homeland security.

-A partnership of six Penn State colleges and Penn State Harrisburg's School of Public Affairs, this program provides a homeland security education portfolio that can suit the needs of many individuals working in this field or looking for a new career path in this field.
+A partnership of seven Penn State colleges, with Penn State Harrisburg's School of Public Affairs as the academic home, this MPS program provides a homeland security education portfolio that can suit the needs of many individuals working in this field or looking for a new career path in this field.

 The program also includes an optional internship.
 Internships are residential and accompanied by a credit-earning online course.
 They provide a real-world setting to enhance the educational experience and employability of both knowledge and competencies acquired in the program.
 The internship provides students an opportunity to combine their professional studies with first-hand mission space experience, and it will help them to differentiate themselves on the job market.

 Career opportunities for those interested in pursuing the homeland security program include upper-level positions in the U.S. Homeland Security Enterprise and Departments such as DHS and its components (CBP, FEMA, TSA, etc.), and in particular in civil security including emergency and crisis management, business continuity, infrastructure protection, intelligence analysis, law enforcement, and physical security.